How to Manage Remote Work-Life Balance Effectively

 I also recommend having a designated travel day if you move around a lot so your routine doesn’t change around too much.

-This for me is usually on a Friday as it’s the day where my workload is most flexible.
+This, for me, is usually on a Friday as it’s the day where my workload is most flexible.
 This also makes planning and booking flights a lot quicker and easier.

 7. Build a travel reset routine